Sambruk/EgilSCIM/test/test_server_node/README.md

 # Test server for GroupSCIM

-Docs rudely ripped from adjacent `test_server`
+Docs rudely ripped from adjacent `SimpleSCIM test server`

-`test_server_node` is a very simple server using openssl with the purpose of testing the current set up of `GroupSCIM`.
+`test_server_node` is a simple server using openssl with the purpose of testing the current set up of `GroupSCIM`.
 All `test_server_node` does is send a HTTP response with the expected response code of a successful SCIM transaction.
-When a user is created, a UUID is generated and is returned as the only field in the returned JSON object. `test_server_node` does not save the data received from the client, so retrieving data from `test_server_node` is not possible.
+When a user is created, a UUID is generated and is returned as the only field in the returned JSON object. `test_server_node` does not process the data received from the client, so retrieving data from `test_server_node` is not possible.
+However the scim messages are stored in a file by type in the 'out' folder adjacent to the app folder.

 ## Usage